Ghaznavid campaigns in India: Capture of Narayanpur

+Annexation of Multan

 In 1010, Daud staged another revolt against Mahmud.
 Mahmud responded by marching towards Multan, where he not only quelled the rebellion but also inflicted heavy casualties among heretics and took Daud as a prisoner.
 This action reestablished Mahmud's authority over Multan.

 After experiencing a series of consecutive defeats, Anandapala opted to initiate a peace treaty with Mahmud.
 The terms of the agreement stipulated that he would annually pay a substantial tribute equivalent to the profits generated from his territories and the looting of his cities.
 Additionally, he was committed to sending 50 elephants and 2000 well-trained armed personnel for military support.
 In exchange, the Sultan pledged not to launch any invasions into Anandapala's kingdom.

 Other campaigns

+Capture of Thanesar

 Despite his alliance with Anandapala, Mahmud of Ghazni continued his military campaigns in India.
 In 1012 CE, Mahmud marched from Ghazni to Thanesar with the intent to conquer and plunder the city.
 According to their treaty, Anandapala allowed Mahmud to pass through his territory but requested that the sacred city not be destroyed.
 Nevertheless, Mahmud continued his march toward Thanesar and encountered resistance from Rama, the chief of Dera, whom Mahmud defeated, allowing him to proceed further.

 In 1012, Thanesar was under the rule of the Tomaras of Delhi.
 The Tomara king sent appeals for assistance to other neighboring kings, but Mahmud successfully captured the city in 1014, plundered it, and then returned to Ghazni.

 Anandapala's death is not recorded in any chronicle; however, it can be ascertained to be c. late 1010 − early 1011.
 His son Trilochanapala succeeded him.

+Battle of Nandana

 After the demise of Anandapala, Mahmud of Ghazni resumed his campaigns against the Hindu Shahis.
 In 1014, he launched an expedition against Trilochanapala, who had settled in Nandana within the Salt Range.
 Trilochanapala attempted to defend the fort, but his forces were defeated by the Ghaznavid army, leading to the capture of the fort of Nandana.
 Trilochanapala fled to Kashmir to escape capture.